Home » Best Forex Brokers in July 2025 » Best Forex Brokers in Saudi Arabia for 2025

 How does the available leverage of Saudi Arabia-friendly brokers compare to the leverage at brokers regulated offshore?

 This will be reliant on the regulator of your broker of choice, specifically the one that oversees the operations of the broker’s Saudi Arabia-facing business.
-For example, brokers licensed by the Securities Commission of the Bahamas can offer leverage of up to 200:1 to retail clients.
+For example, brokers licensed by the Securities Commission of the Bahamas can offer leverage of up to 1:200 to retail clients.
 This is a far wider leverage than what traders in most European countries, the UK, and even the outlier that is Poland, can utilize.
-US regulators also impose a more modest limit of 50:1.
+US regulators also impose a more modest limit of 1:50.

-The first such condition is to have a trading portfolio that exceeds $500,000.
+The first such condition is to have a trading portfolio that exceeds $/€500,000.
 Next, you may also qualify if you have worked as a professional in the financial services sector for no less than a year.
-Last but not least, having made notable trades at least 10 times per quarter over the last four quarters is another thing that will help qualify you for a professional account at your forex broker of choice.
+Last but not least, having made notable trades at least 10 times per quarter over the last four quarters is another factor that can make you eligible for a professional account at your forex broker of choice.

 What trading platforms are available to traders in Saudi Arabia?